EastSunrise/library-java/README.md

 #### Overview

-This project is a library management system.
+This project is a repository including various resources.